← Glossary

 Issued

-The Issued status is granted to a well once the AER approves the license, permitting the licensee to begin drilling and production.
-Picture a new well that plans to extract oil from a field recently discovered beneath a prairie; once the company has met all the necessary regulatory requirements, it receives an Issued status and can start operations.
+Issued indicates the AER has approved the license, permitting the licensee to begin drilling and production.
+This is the starting point for new wells—once a company meets all regulatory requirements, it receives an Issued status and can commence operations.

 Re-Entered